senzing-garage/knowledge-base/proposals/quickstart-grpc/senzing-python-sdk-demonstration.md

-# Senzing Python Software Development Kit
+# Senzing Python SDK demonstration

 > **Hint:**  If the `senzing-demo-quickstart` docker container has been use in a prior demonstration, restart the docker container for best results.